Praqma/code-utils/artifactoryHandler/README.md

 In either case, if nothing is found then the script will exit with 1.

->groovy artifactoryHandler.groovy --action 'find' --artifact 'args4j' --web-server 'http://localhost:8081/' --userName 'admin' --password 'password'
+>groovy ArtifactoryHandler.groovy --action 'find' --artifact 'args4j' --web-server 'http://localhost:8081/' --userName 'admin' --password 'password'

 >Looking for artifact: args4j